 For starters, you'll need a budget guide to Cabo San Lucas.
 Find ways to maximize time and resources.
 Find the best flights, considering the best times of year for your visit and thinking about hotel options are all top priorities.
 Get advice on your entry into Mexico and even some thoughts on beach conditions.
-Use this article in the early stages of your planning, so that you can establish a good budget and a strong itinerary early on while you're planning your trip.
+Establish a good budget and a strong itinerary early on while you're planning your trip.

 02 of 04

 Review: Sheraton Hacienda Del Mar

 Sheraton Hacienda Del Mar Golf & Spa Resort at Cabo del Sol was among the among the first large properties to reopen after Hurricane Odile swept through the area.
 That quick recovery was made possible in part by a large staff that takes pride in the place.
 At this full-service resort, visitors can play a round of golf, take a spa treatment, or enjoy a gourmet meal without leaving the property.
 For most budget travelers, it's a splurge to be sure.
 But rooms at this full-service resort are sometimes available for less than $200 USD/night.